Bachelor of Social Work

 -

-International students are required to provide an English language test approved by ECU with a score equivalent to an IELTS Academic overall minimum score of 7.0 (no individual band less than 7.0).
+In accordance with the requirements of the Australian Association of Social Workers (AASW), international applicants for this accredited course are required to provide an IELTS Academic with an overall minimum score of 7.0 (no individual band less than 7.0).
 Internationally schooled applicants may also be required to meet this requirement.
+Alternative acceptable tests are as follows:

 Minimum English standard requirements for this course may also be satisfied with one of the following: